asterics/AsTeRICS/Documentation/docs/plugins/actuators/PhilipsHue.md

 ## Requirements

 * A Philips Hue hardware Bridge
-* A Philips Hue Light (such as a fixture, a light bulb or an LED stripe)
+* A Philips Hue Light (such as a fixture, a light bulb or an LED strip)

 ## Initial Setup